bclehmann/wasm-and-node-ffi-experiments/README.md

 run `node index.js` to run the benchmark

 Note that the emscripten and and FFI implementations may benefit from `-ffast-math`, but this flag is evil and should only be used with caution.

+# Findings

+It appears that in this workload AssemblyScript doesn't offer any benefit over plain JS.
+However other workloads may benefit more.
+It was by far the easiest to set up.

+Emscripten and the Node Addons API were almost equivalent in terms of performance, at least on this workload.
+However it's relatively easy to make WASM run out of memory, and at least using emscripten without any other libraries was by far the most difficult to set up.
+Other workloads may expose the difference between Napi and WASM more strongly.

+That makes the Node Addons API my favourite.
+It was more code than anything else here, but it was extremely straight-forward and logical.
+However, it may be more difficult to distribute as a package on NPM (and of course it's not an option in the browser).
+It was also very nice to be able to just write C++ code which receives and returns JS objects, other node FFI options appear to have a conversion step which may not be as performant or as convenient.